Zugidor/Github-API-access-and-visualisation/README.md

 ## Instructions

-1. Run start.sh to run the python script and start the http server.
+Run start.sh to run the python script, start the http server and open localhost:8000 in your default web browser.
-2. Navigate to the webpage at <http://localhost:8080/> in your browser to view the visualisation.